 Introduction

 Discussing whether to wear a hat in Christian churches may not be a matter of eternal consequence, but it’s an interesting topic worth exploring.
-I’m quite sure that no one is going to be standing in front of heaven’s gates and having to answer the question, “Did you, or did you not wear a hat in church?”
+No one is going to be standing in front of heaven’s gates and having to answer the question, “Did you, or did you not wear a hat in church?”

-Nevertheless, it’s worth discussing since the tradition of wearing hats, particularly among worship leaders, has gained attention in contemporary church settings in recent years.
-Anyway, let’s explore the topic, especially in terms of wearing hats or baseball caps when leading worship.
+Nevertheless, it’s okay to discuss the subject of wearing hats in church, particularly among worship leaders, because the topic gained attention in contemporary church settings in recent years.
+So, let’s explore the topic, especially in terms of wearing hats or baseball caps when leading worship.

-For a large number of churches, it’s seen as unacceptable for a man to wear a hat in church.
+For a large number of churches in the past, and still some today, it’s been seen as unacceptable for a man to wear a hat inside the church (especially the sanctuary or worship center).
 However, in some church cultures, it is deemed acceptable.
-In many of the very modern and contemporary churches, it is acceptable to wear ball caps, sock caps (beanies), even for those leading music on stage.
+But now, in many of the very modern and contemporary churches, it is acceptable to wear ball caps, sock caps (beanies), even for those leading music on stage.

-I do want to interject that I’m not addressing the topic in terms of the dress code for those whom we are trying to reach to come to church.
-When I ask the question, “Should I wear a hat in church?”
-I’m not talking about new people to whom we are reaching out.
+I do want to interject that I’m not addressing the topic in terms of the dress code for new believers or those we are trying to reach to come to church.
+If you’re not coming to church, this post isn’t addressed to you.
+This is a topic that only a few Christians would probably ever address anyway.

 We need to recognize that it is infinitely more important to get folks into church than what to wear to church.
 So, in that respect, let’s make sure we should major on the majors.